Fabiollooo/BrokenHouse/README.md

-# Last Ante
+# Broken House
-> *The house always wins.
-But your family can't afford for you to lose.*
+> *The house allegedly always wins.
+However your family can't afford for you to lose.*

 ---

 ## Overview

-**Last Ante** is a text-based CLI survival game built in C# where every decision carries weight.
-You play as a provider — someone whose family depends entirely on you to keep the lights on, the medicine stocked, and the table full.
+**Broken House** is a text-based CLI survival game built in C# where every decision carries weight.
+You play as a father and the provider — someone whose family depends entirely on you to keep the lights on, the medicine stocked, and the table full.
 Your only means of income?
 The gambling table.

-Win big and your family lives comfortably.
-Lose it all and watch them slowly fall apart.
+Win big and your family lives comfortably. **Lose it all and watch them slowly fall apart**.

 ---